Tonelllo/assignment1RT1/README.md

 The general idea behind the script is to immediately select an anchor token to which bring all the other tokens.
-In the script there is also a logic to face the edge case when the anchor is not seen by the robot because hidden by other tokens that have already been set. **NOTE** that this is done only when the robot is moving towards a token.
+In the script there is also a logic to face the edge case when the anchor is not seen by the robot because hidden by other tokens that have already been set.<br> **NOTE** that this is done only when the robot is moving towards a token.
 If the anchor cannot be spotted during the search phase then nothing will work.
-From the testing that has been done the anchor will always by detected, at least in this configuration, during the search phase.
+From the testing that has been done the anchor will always be detected, at least in this configuration, during the search phase.
 This is maybe due to the fact that rotating the robot changes its viewpoint allowing to see the anchor even if it's not completely obstructed by other tokens.

-The solution implemented aims to be the most general possible, meaning that should work on most of the cases that the robot will face. for this reason no searching for the center of the board or static assignment of tokens as anchors has been implemented.
+The solution implemented aims to be the most general possible, meaning that should work on most of the cases that the robot will face.
+For this reason no searching for the center of the board or static assignment of tokens as anchors has been implemented.
 The idea is that everything should be as dynamic and fast as possible.
-Another objective of the proposed solution is that the robot should set the tokens in the least time possible so the driving movements are at max speed and the rotation is at the maximum speed that was allowed without causing errors.
+Another objective of the proposed solution is that the robot should set the tokens in the least time possible, so the driving movements are at max speed and the rotation is at the maximum speed that was allowed without causing errors.
 To not overshoot targets some slow down logic while approaching the targets has been implemented.